stripe-archive/mobile-viewport-control/README.md

 caveats depending on the browser.
 The goal of this library is to identify and workaround these caveats until there is a standard for programmatically controlling zoom.
-We have researched and tested on multiple platforms, though we are currently focusing support for Mobile Safari and WebViews on iOS 7,8,9.
+We have researched and tested on multiple platforms, though we are currently focusing support for Mobile Safari and WebViews on iOS 7, 8, and 9.
 (See __[Compatibility Testing](test/)__)

 __Modals are the Use-Case.__ Viewport settings vary widely across different webpages, making it hard to create drop-in modal experiences that work everywhere (see [Stripe Checkout] and [Auth0 Lock]).
 For browsers that cannot create pop-up tabs and for pages where redirection is not an option, this library can help fill in the gaps.